Balancingrock/VJson/README.md

 - customData member allows for association of external data with a VJson object
 - Caching of named members for higher performance (usable in most cases)
 - Includes flattening & unflattening
+- Will automatically convert extened ASCII to a JSON sequence (can be disabled)

 # Installation